MissAllSunday/Breeze/README.txt

 [size=12pt][color=purple]Introduction[/color][/size]

 Breeze is a social mod for your users to turn their dull profile into a dynamic wall where they can post status and comments.
+Comes with the following features:

+- No file edits, works with all themes.
+- Users individual settings, each user defines her/his own settings.
+- Mentions for status and comments.
+- Notifications for several features.
+- General wall page for displaying your buddies latest activity.
+- Couple of blocks for showing your buddies, visitors, latest activity and about me block.
+- Works with or without JavaScript.

 [size=12pt][color=purple]Supported Languages[/color][/size]